Arkon

-Arkon is a fictional character appearing in American comic books published by Marvel Comics.
+Arkon is a character appearing in American comic books published by Marvel Comics.
+Created by writer Roy Thomas and artist John Buscema, the character first appeared in The Avengers #75 (April 1970).
 He is the warlord and ruler of the extra-dimensional world of Polemachus.

+Development

+Concept and creation

 The concept of the character is that he is a hero from the sword-and-sorcery genre, in a world of modern superheroes.
+During an interview with co-creator John Buscema, Roy Thomas recalled, "We introduced another one of our more popular creations, Arkon the Magnificent.
+He had the feel of Edgar Rice Burroughs' John Carter of Mars crossed with Conan."

 Publication history

-Arkon was created by Roy Thomas and John Buscema, and first appeared in The Avengers #75 (April 1970).
+Arkon debuted in The Avengers #75 (April 1970), and was created by Roy Thomas and John Buscema.

-During an interview with Co-creator John Buscema, Roy Thomas recalled,

-"we introduced another one of our more popular creations, Arkon the Magnificent.
-He had the feel of Edgar Rice Burroughs' John Carter of Mars crossed with Conan."

 Fictional character biography

 Arkon was born of noble lineage on the extra-dimensional world Polemachus.
 The people of the Realm of Polemachus developed a culture that glorifies warfare, and Arkon succeeded in becoming the greatest warrior of his people.
 Appointed Imperion (ruler) of the largest country on Polemachus, Arkon mounted military campaigns against neighboring countries in an effort to conquer the world.
 His dreams were forgotten when Polemachus was faced with a worldwide catastrophe in that the light-and heat-providing planetary rings were disintegrating.
 Arkon's scientists determined that atomic explosions occurring on Earth somehow were extra-dimensionally translated to rekindle the energy rings for about a year.
 Although Polemachus had not developed nuclear weaponry, the scientists predicted that if they were to atomically annihilate the Earth, their world's energy-rings would be restored to power.

-Toward this goal, Arkon manipulated the hero known as the Scarlet Witch into reciting a magical spell found in a Polemachian book to enable Arkon to transport himself to Earth.
+Toward this goal, Arkon manipulated the Scarlet Witch into reciting a magical spell found in a Polemachian book to enable Arkon to transport himself to Earth.
 Attracted to the Scarlet Witch and intending to marry her, Arkon kidnapped her as well as a group of atomic scientists.
 The scientists were forced to construct an atomic device.
 Before Arkon could detonate it on Earth, however, Scarlet Witch's super team, the Avengers battled Arkon.
 Iron Man and Thor managed to rekindle Polemachus' energy-rings via a super device devised by Stark, and Arkon ceased hostilities with Earth.

 The Avengers had cause to revisit Arkon's world when their comrade, the Black Knight, was taken captive by Arkon while searching for the Well at the Center of Time.
-Arkon ceased hostilities with the Avengers when he learned that he was being duped by the Asgardian Amora the Enchantress, and later reconciled with the Avengers.
+Arkon ceased hostilities with the Avengers when he learned that he was being duped by the Enchantress, and later reconciled with the Avengers.

 Although his world now possessed the capacity for atomic weapons, Arkon was dissatisfied with the length of time it took to build a nuclear arsenal.
 Thus, he devised a plan to pit three extra-dimensional worlds, one of which was Earth, against one another, in hopes that the energy from the resultant nuclear conflagration could be absorbed by his world.
 His elaborate machinations failed, due to the efforts of the Fantastic Four.